E-diesel

-E-diesel is a synthetic diesel fuel created by Audi for use in automobiles.
-Currently, e-diesel is created by an Audi research facility in partnership with a company named Sunfire.
+E-diesel is a synthetic diesel fuel for use in automobiles.
+Currently, e-diesel is created at two sites: by an Audi research facility Germany in partnership with a company named Sunfire, and in Texas.
 The fuel is created from carbon dioxide, water, and electricity with a process powered by renewable energy sources to create a liquid energy carrier called blue crude (in contrast to regular crude oil) which is then refined to generate e-diesel.
 E-diesel is considered to be a carbon-neutral fuel as it does not extract new carbon and the energy sources to drive the process are from carbon-neutral sources.
-As of April 2015, an Audi A8 driven by Federal Minister of Education and Research in Germany is using the e-diesel fuel.

 Catalytic conversions

 Sunfire, a clean technology company, operates a pilot plant in Dresden, Germany.
 The current process involves high-temperature electrolysis powered by electricity generated from renewable energy sources to split water into hydrogen and oxygen.
 The next two chemical processes to create a liquid energy carrier called blue crude are done at a temperature of 220 C and a pressure of 25 bar.
 In a conversion step, hydrogen and carbon dioxide are used to create syngas with water as byproduct.
 The syngas, which contains carbon monoxide and hydrogen, reacts to generate the blue crude.